carrierwaveuploader/carrierwave/README.md

 ## Using RMagick

 If you're uploading images, you'll probably want to manipulate them in some way, you might want to create thumbnail images for example.
-Merb Upload comes with a small library to make manipulating images with RMagick easier.
+Stapler comes with a small library to make manipulating images with RMagick easier.
 It's not loaded by default so you'll need to require it:

-    require 'merb_upload/processing/rmagick'
+    require 'stapler/processing/rmagick'

 You'll also need to include it in your Uploader: